 We all have a special bond to our moms so why not show it on this special day?
-So, what is Mother’s Day all about and how did it begin and most importantly what should you get for your mother this holiday?
+So, what is Mother’s Day all about, how did it begin and most importantly what should you get for your mother this holiday?

 Well, quite simply it is a day to celebrate and honor all mothers, stepmothers, mother-in-laws, and guardians (eg. foster parents).

 Gifts usually given to mother’s include a card, flowers, chocolates, breakfast in bed, and even a meal out.
-But there is so much more to this day, so please read on.
+But there is so much more to this day than you probably realize

 There is some similarity between this day and Father’s Day.
 Both of these special days can be traced back to about two thousand years.
 Although there are a number of different origins associated with Mother’s Day.

 As I have researched my ancestry for a number of years now I have grown to appreciate my family more.

 From time to time we take things for granted, and this is especially true for our family who are always there for us.

 Not only do you start to comprehend the hardships that they may have endured, as well as the sacrifices, but also the distances that they may have traveled in order to find work or to start a new life.

-It is also true to say that if it wasn’t for the life choices that they made that we wouldn’t be here today.
+It is also true to say that if it wasn’t for their life choices then we wouldn’t be here today.